wieczorek1990/why-python-sucks/README.md

 # Why Python sucks

-Collection of sample code proving that Python could be better
+Collection of sample code proving that Python could be better.